19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Wall of Fire.md

 You conjure a wall of flames for the duration.

-The wall can connect any two points you can see that are at most 120 feet apart.
-The wall is 1 foot thick and 30 feet tall.
+The wall breaks the connection between any two [Zones](../../../../Game%20Procedures/Core%20Procedures/Zone.md).

 A physical object or creature that moves through the wall takes 3d12 [Fire](../../../../Game%20Procedures/Combat/Damage%20Types/Fire.md) damage.